rails/rails/guides/source/active_support_instrumentation.md

 Exceptions
 ----------

-If an exception happens during any instrumentation the payload will include information about it.
+If an exception happens during any instrumentation, the payload will include information about it.

 | Key                 | Value                                                          |